 I believe that we were meant to do more than just work and pay bills until we roll over and die.
 The real challenge is choosing your values and intentions for your future wisely.
 Then, regaining control over your money so you can use it as a tool to create the life you truly want.

 Where I Came From

 I was a single mom living in a low-income apartment on government assistance.
 My lowest point financially was when I had to search on the ground in the parking lot of my apartment complex for quarters because I couldn’t afford to wash my clothes.
-I distinctly remember pacing around my apartment and wishing I could just earn $1,000 per month to meet my basic expenses.
+I distinctly remember pacing around my apartment and praying that I could just earn $1,000 per month to meet my basic expenses.

 I kicked off the year with aggressive debt payoff.
-I cut my expenses, moved to more affordable housing and ended up paying off $11,000 in debt including my high interest car note after earning less than $35,000 for the entire year.
+I cut my expenses, moved to more affordable housing and ended up paying off $11,000 in debt including my high-interest car note after earning less than $35,000 for the entire year.
 I also started freelancing as a side hustle to bring in more money.

 I finally felt more financially secure.
 I was committed to a frugal lifestyle and happy to be in control of my money again and able to continue to knock out my debt.
 I got married half-way through the year and enjoyed a wonderful wedding for under $10k.
 My side hustling took off and started to compete with the income from my day job.
 At the same time, my day job was draining me and taking its toll on my quality of life so I started saving up to prepare for a transition away from my stable job.
 In September, I made the decision to quit my day job and start working for myself as a personal finance writer, blogger, and coach.
-My husband and I still managed to pay off more than $14,000 in debt last year despite me taking the leap to self employment.
+My husband and I still managed to pay off more than $14,000 in debt that year despite me taking the leap to self-employment.